Amaanish/Chess-Game/README.md

 - **V1**: Basic foundation with simple drag-and-drop and move tracking
 - **V2 (Current)**: Full-featured game with complete chess rules, AI opponent, turn management, and game state detection

-The project integrates **Stockfish**—one of the strongest open-source chess engines—to provide challenging AI opponents and comprehensive move validation.
+The project integrates **Stockfish**, one of the strongest open-source chess engines to provide challenging AI opponents and comprehensive move validation.

 ---